 - These decals all have traits of an ET decal but they are by far no exact copy.
 The decal on the M35 of which I provided the close-up is the better of the three posted but still should not fool experienced collectors.

-- Just spotted now in 2017 on an NS shell in the inventory of a well known German dealer “W” , well known for using the mixed inventory scam I talk about on my page Frauds and scams.
+- Seen first in 2017 on an NS shell in the inventory of a well known German dealer “W” , well known for using the mixed inventory scam I talk about on my page Frauds and scams.

 - You can see ‘fake’ age cracks , at first sight believable print but flawed in design.